 A comet has certain parts, some of which have been described as a head, a coma, a nucleus, jets, and a tail.
 The tail is the long, large part of a comet, which can be millions of miles long.
 It is somewhat reminiscent of illustrations you may have seen of the trail of exhaust left by a rocket.
 In this comparison, the rocket itself would be the head.

 Inside the head is the nucleus, which may be only a few miles in diameter.
 Surrounding the nucleus is a much larger spherical region which can be as large as the sun itself!
 This is called the coma.

 The nucleus sometimes emits what appears to be streams of material.
-This can be seen in the images below, actual photographs of a comet nucleus taken by a space probe.
+This can be seen in Figure 4, actual photographs of a comet nucleus taken by a space probe.
 Note the jets or streams (bright colored) directed away from the comet nucleus, which appear in the image to look like beams or rays of light.

 Conventional Ideas of Origin of Comets

 Comets supposedly originated from material, cosmic dust, as did the solar system.